mscorcia/Natural-Disaster-Analysis/README.md

 ## Topic: Natural Disasters

-Reason:   Better Preparation can minimize destruction and improve strategy
+Reason:   Better Preparation can minimize destruction and improve response strategy

 Description: CSV File including natural disasters (1953-2016)

 Questions:

-- Correlation between disaster type and location
+- Is there a correlation between disaster type and location?
-- Frequency and type of disasters over time
+- Does the frequency and type of disasters change over time?
-- Length of diaster comparing past to present
+- Will the length of the type of diaster decrease from 1953 to 2016?
-- Predict the date and type of the disaster
+- When will the next disaster occur and what type of disaster will it be?

 ## Description of the Communication Protocols: